Axual/terraform-provider-axual/readme.md

 5. Stream
 6. Group
 7. User
-### Milestone 1
+### Milestone 1 Features
-- We currently need to hardcode environment UID because we will develop environment resource in Milestone 2
-- Stream
+- Added support for Tenant, User, Group
+- Added support for Application, ApplicationPrincipal
+- Added support for Stream, StreamConfig
-  - Stream key type and value type has to be String/Binary/JSON/Xml.
-We will support AVRO key and value type in Milestone 2
-  - Stream retention_policy has to be string "compact" or "delete'
+- Stream key type and value type has to be String/Binary/JSON/XML Stream retention_policy has to be string “compact” or “delete’

+### Milestone 2 Features
+- Added support for Environment
+- Added support for Topic Access

+### Work in progress
+- Support schema and schemaVersion resource
+- Support AVRO stream and AVRO streamConfig
+- Data Sources

 ## Terraform Documentation